 One thing that caught our eye recently was all this talk about the increased dangers of pedestrians wearing headphones.
-This information seems to be sprouting up everywhere and causing some serious debate between runners, joggers, and walkers on whether or not it is acceptable to wear headphones or listen to music when training outdoors.
+This information seems to be sprouting up everywhere and causing some serious debate between runners, joggers, and walkers on whether or not it is acceptable to wear headphones when training outdoors.

 The problem is that no one really seems to be addressing the root cause.
 Just to clarify, headphones are not the root cause.
 Music is not the root cause.